 Why set up a Family Fund?

-- We will provide you with fundraising materials including sponsor forms, posters, balloons and collecting tins
+- We will provide you with fundraising materials including sponsor forms, posters, balloons and collecting tins, as well as an online portal where you can create your own bespoke materials.

 How your Fund will be spent